 Once your loans are combined into a Direct Consolidation Loan, they cannot be removed.
 The loans that were consolidated are paid off and no longer exist.

-Should I refinance to consolidate my federal student loans into a private loan?
+Should I refinance to consolidate my federal education loans into a private loan?

 As a federal student loan borrower, you have certain rights that are not typically available with private loans.
 While refinancing your federal student loans into a private student loan can sometimes lower your interest rate, your private student loan will not necessarily have the same terms and conditions as your federal student loan.